petre061/Voting-System/Project1/README.md

 ## Documentation ##
 The documentation for this project is generated using this document, cmake, and Doxygen.

-In order to build the documentation, first follow the Development Build instructions.
+In order to build the documentation, first follow the build instructions.
 After setting up an out of source build with the instructions and building the main executable follow these commands:
 * `cd build`
 * `make documentation`
 * `cd Project1/documentation/html`